 Discover how they Y has helped 78-year old Beverly, who despite facing health challenges is thriving and giving back to the community – Beverly’s Story.

 Learn from Don about how participating in Y health and fitness programs has kept him physically and mentally strong at 95 years old – Don’s Story.

 See how Thelma and Geri have made a positive impact at the Y by engaging others to have fun and be active – Thelma and Geri’s Story.

 The YGTC participates in the Silver&Fit and SilverSneakers® programs for Medicare-age members and encourages people to check with their insurance provider to determine if they are eligible.

-As a leading nonprofit committed to helping active older adults thrive, financial assistance is available to those in need to ensure every active older adult has the opportunity to participate at the Y. Learn more about active older adult programming.
+As a leading nonprofit committed to helping older adults thrive, financial assistance is available to those in need to ensure every older adult has the opportunity to participate at the Y. Learn more about ForeverWell programming.